|

 From the beginning of the HOPE Bracelet

-Project in 2003, each new batch of bracelets has been "unveiled"
+Project in 2003, each new batch of bracelets was "unveiled"

 at a reception at STRINGS